December 19, 2025 – December 24, 2025

 The Needles

 It was already dark by the time we were driving through Moab and pitch dark when we arrived at The Needles campground.
-Before we found a campsite we went to the seasonally closed visitor center in that section to reserve a backpacking site.
-The site was free but you had to register and claim a site at a kiosk.
+Before we found a campsite we went to the seasonally closed visitor center in that section to reserve a backpacking site for the following night.
+The backpacking site was free but you had to register and claim a site at a kiosk.
 No one else was registered and we had our pick, which was CP #5 (Chestler Park), as a ranger told us that Chestler Park was the most popular backpacking camp.
-One section of the campground was completely closed for the season and the other one was no reservation walk up camping.
-When both sections are opened, one is by reservation and one is first came.
-We felt lucky to mostly have the campground to ourselves.
-The shower house was closed for the season, but they had some of the cleanest vault toilets.
-We had fun walking around and exploring the campground in the dark and the sky was amazingly lit up with stars.
-The next morning I worked in the van with our Starlink, while Dan sorted and packed up for our backpacking trip.

 Backpacking through Chestler Park

-Our goals were to make it to the CP5 campsite and see Druid Arch.
-At first, I thought we would have time to make it to the Arch on the first day, but the trails were a bit tougher than we were expecting.
+Our main goals for the backpacking trip were to make it to the CP5 campsite and see Druid Arch.
+At first, I thought we would have time to make it to the Arch on the first day, but the trails were a bit tougher and slower going than we were expecting.
 There was quite a bit of scrambling and so many rocks.
 We ended up taking a shorter path to our campsite but we set up well before dark and had some time to paint and take pictures and enjoy the vast Canyonlands all to ourselves.
 It was chilly and dark early, so we got snuggly in the tent and played some cards before bed.
 Even though I have become a van princess and had trouble getting to sleep in the tent, I was so happy we took the time to get out backpacking especially in such a unique and special place.

 My Battles with the Sandstone